Women Travel News. Why?

 - All sightseeing fees and cultural activities, as per itinerary

-Additional/optional costs may include: optional single room supplement, optional travel insurance, meals not included in the itinerary, additional accommodations, optional tour director gratuities, telephone charges, laundry, minibar, personal expenses.
+Additional/optional costs may include: optional single room supplement, optional travel insurance, meals not included in the itinerary, additional accommodations, optional Tour Director's gratuities, telephone charges, laundry, minibar, personal expenses.

 The cost does not include airfare.

 - A private dinner cruise on Amsterdam's canals